evert/evert.github.com/_posts/2014/2014-06-06-http-11-updated.md

 there were ambigiousness have been resolved.

-A second change is that the core specification has not been split up over 6 separate specs, whereas before there was just RFC 2616 and [RFC 2617][12] for Basic and Digest authentication.
+A second change is that the core specification has not been split up over 6 separate specs, whereas before there was just [RFC 2616][11] for HTTP, and [RFC 2617][12] for Basic and Digest authentication.

-Just for those reasons it may make a lot of sense for API authors to read the specs from end-to-end.
+Just for those reasons alone it may make a lot of sense for API authors to read the specs from end-to-end.
 Guarenteed you'll learn and get enspired into doing better HTTP api design.

 Furthermore the `308` status code is now standard, which provides a 4th redirect status. `308` is a permanent redirect.
 Clients that receive a `308`